aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 think of the AWS CDK as the foundation of their app.

 We can draw the analogy to other standard libraries like the Node.js SDK, the JDK, the .NET Framework.
-When users write Node.js libraries or apps they don't "depend" on the Node.js SDK, they actually "peer depend" on it (it is expressed via a special `engines` section in `package.json` but for all intents and purposes it's behaves like a peer dependency).
+When users write Node.js libraries or apps they don't "depend" on the Node.js SDK, they actually "peer depend" on it (it is expressed via a special `engines` section in `package.json` but for all intents and purposes it behaves like a peer dependency).

 I would argue that if a vendor publishes a 3rd-party construct library, what they *really* want to say is "I am compatible with CDK >= 1.23.0".
 Then, the decision about which actual CDK version is being used is left to the app level.